|

 E. J.

-E. J. Lewry served in the 2nd battalion of
+An E. Lewry served in the 2nd battalion of

 the Buffs.
 He was gassed in May 1915, and after convalescence returned